Tilea Campaign Part 31

 (Game Note: The old trick of getting in the way, while angled in such a manner to make an overrunning enemy unable to charge Maria)

 (Game Note: Here began the most complicated combat I have ever attempted to run.
 Normally I GM whilst the players play, and so they recall, mention and apply all the relevant rules.
 As this was play by email, the players were indeed commanding and deciding on all movement, magic, shooting etc, but when it came to combat it was me on my lonesome armed with the army lists, rules and dice and trying to apply everything.
 The Vampiress Maria alone had +1 to hit (Sword of Striking), Red Fury (unsaved wounds generate extra attacks), Beguile (base to base models need to pass an Ld-3 test or be forced to re-roll successful to hits), Nightshroud (+1 AS, those in base contact lose Str bonuses and gain Always Strike Last), re-roll failed to hits (Dance Macabre), and she was on a nightmare.
-That’s just her – not Ned, or the Black Knights, or the demigryphs!
-I am certain I must, no matter how hard I tried, have forgotten something.)
+And that’s just her – not Ned, or the Black Knights, or the demigryphs!
+I am certain that, no matter how hard I tried, I must have forgotten something.)

 (Game note, the Undead had won the combat by a measly 1, but Lord Black’s unit is stubborn and passed their Ld test.)

-Lord Alessio’s Myrmidian warrior-priest, Libero Grossi, led the Knights of the Lady in the short charge against the newly summoned zombies …
+Lord Alessio’s Myrmidian warrior-priest, Libero Grossi, led the Knights of the Lady in the short (inevitable) charge against the newly summoned zombies …

-… while nearby the wizard Lord Hakim cast Shem’s Burning Gaze between his Colossus’s legs, felling five of Captain Bernhardt’s bony riders, then, with not a moment’s rest, he cast Banishment too (before the Colossus moved and perhaps blocked his view) bringing down yet another rider.
-Moment’s later another two riders were killed by crossbow quarrels, leaving vampire Captain Bernhardt with only two companions.
-His confused frustration was now transforming into burning fury at the course the battle was taking.
+… while from behind, the wizard Lord Hakim cast Shem’s Burning Gaze between his Colossus’s legs(!), felling five of Captain Bernhardt’s bony riders, then, with not a moment’s rest, and just before the Colossus moved to block his view, he conjured Banishment too, bringing down yet another rider.

-The vampire duchess had become blind to all other considerations but the killing of Lord Black …
+Maria had become blind to all other considerations but the killing of Lord Black …

 Lord Black was dead.

 Overcome with the gleeful thrill of her successful slaughter she let loose a blood-curdling scream.
-But then, as the last of her companions was fatally cut and crumpled into the mud of the river bank, her scream transformed to become a most dreadful and desperate cry.
-The necromantic magic that coursed through her, feeding her every thought and action, sustaining her continued existence in the mortal realm, was ebbing away.
-Her cry faltered, then suddenly ceased as she fell entirely lifeless from her collapsing mount.
+Then, as the last of her companions was fatally cut and stamped into the river bank’s mud, her scream transformed, twisting instead into a most dreadful and desperate cry …

 The vampire duchess was dead!